njcolvin/njcolvin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello and welcome to my GitHub Page.
-This site is very much a work in progress.
-I will gradually be updating it, so in the mean time please try to discern my content from the placeholder's, Albert Einstein (I know, it's a daunting task since we are so similar).
+This site is a work in progress and will be gradually updated.